CVzero/CVzero/README.md

 Making computer vision simple for everyone!

-We have a Discord channel for chat and collaberation, https://discord.gg/Vbdyjdn.
+We have a Discord channel for chat and collaboration, https://discord.gg/Vbdyjdn.
 Join with this URL!

 ## Building